cdandeniya/strength-ai/README.md

-# AI Gym Coach Web App
+# Strength AI

-AI Gym Coach is a modern, full-stack web application that helps users track their fitness journey, log workouts and meals, and receive personalized, research-based workout recommendations.
+Strength AI is a modern, full-stack web application that helps users track their fitness journey, log workouts and meals, and receive personalized, research-based workout recommendations.
 The app features a clean, responsive, and visually appealing UI, with a focus on usability and a premium user experience.

 ## Features
 - Secure authentication (sign up/login) with Firebase